nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - Amount owed
 - Additional notes

-1. Phone number, Next of Kin’s phone number, Email, Address, and Class Date follow the same convention as in Adding a student:
+1. Student's Name, Phone number, Next of Kin’s phone number, Email, Address, and Class Date follow the same convention as in Adding a student:
     [`add` section](#adding-a-studentadd)
 2. Amount paid
     - Amount paid can be an integer or a double.